Speech sound disorder

-A speech sound disorder (SSD) is a speech disorder in which some sounds (phonemes) are not produced or used correctly.
+A speech sound disorder (SSD) is a speech disorder affecting the ability to pronounce speech sounds, which includes speech articulation disorders and phonemic disorders, the latter referring to some sounds (phonemes) not being produced or used correctly.
 The term "protracted phonological development" is sometimes preferred when describing children's speech, to emphasize the continuing development while acknowledging the delay.

+A study in the United States estimated that among 6-year-olds, 5.3% of African-American children and 3.8% of white children have a speech sound disorder.

 Classification

-Speech sound disorders may be subdivided into two primary types, articulation disorders (also called phonetic disorders) and phonemic disorders (also called phonological disorders).
+Speech sound disorders may be further subdivided into two primary types, articulation disorders (also called phonetic production disorders) and phonemic disorders (also called phonological disorders).
 However, some may have a mixed disorder in which both articulation and phonological problems exist.
 Though speech sound disorders are associated with childhood, some residual errors may persist into adulthood.
+Several different sources suggest that 1 to 2% of the young adult population overall continue to present with speech sound disorder errors.

 Articulation disorders

-Articulation disorders (also called phonetic disorders, or simply "artic disorders" for short) are based on difficulty learning to physically produce the intended phonemes.
+Articulation disorders (also called phonetic production disorders, or simply "artic disorders" for short) are based on difficulty learning to physically produce the intended phonemes.
 Articulation disorders have to do with the main articulators which are the lips, teeth, alveolar ridge, hard palate, velum, glottis, and the tongue.
 If the disorder has anything to do with any of these articulators, then it is an articulation disorder.
 There are usually fewer errors than with a phonemic disorder, and distortions are more likely (though any omissions, additions, and substitutions may also be present).
 They are often treated by teaching the child how to physically produce the sound and having them practice its production until it (hopefully) becomes natural.
 Articulation disorders should not be confused with motor speech disorders, such as dysarthria (in which there is actual paralysis of the speech musculature) or developmental verbal dyspraxia (in which motor planning is severely impaired).